 - 2.1a Axis Supply Sources.
 The following map-edge hexes with any type of road or railroad that enters the map are Axis supply sources: - The north edge of map A at game start.
 Korosten (A50.34) and road hexes east of it become Soviet supply sources 1 Jan 1944.
-Rovno (A25.35) and road hexes east of it become Soviet supply sources 5 Feb 1944. - The west edge of maps A and C. - The south edge of map C. - Hexes on the south edge of Map D are Axis supply sources in 1943 OR until Hex D17.01 has been captured by the
+Rovno (A25.35) and road hexes east of it become Soviet supply sources 5 Feb 1944. - The west edge of maps A and C. - The south edge of map C. - Hexes on the south edge of Map D are Axis supply sources in 1943 OR until Hex D17.01 has been captured by the Soviets.

-- Soviets.
 (These hexes convert into Soviet supply sources 8 Jan 1944.) - Hex B2.35 is an Axis supply source in September only.
-(On 8 Oct 1943, it converts into a Soviet supply source.) - 2.1b Axis Unit Arrivals.
-New or rebuilt air units appear Active at any air base in trace supply.
-New ground units appear at Army or Army Group HQ locations (as long as they are in a German gauge detrainable hex or at a specific Entry Hex, per the Axis Arrival Chart.
-Exceptions and special handling: - Repl Table arrivals and Breakout returns (OCS 12.8e) are placed at any Engineer-Capable (OCS 13.8a) Corps or Army HQ of the appropriate nationality.
+(On 8 Oct 1943, it converts into a Soviet supply source.)

+2.1b Axis Unit Arrivals.
+New or rebuilt air units appear Active at any Air Base in trace supply.
+Per the Axis Arrival Chart, new ground units appear at specific Entry Hexes, or at Army or Army Group HQ locations, as long as these HQ locations are detrainable hexes.
+A few even arrive in the Dead Pile.
+Exceptions and special handling:

+- Repl Table Rebuilds and Breakout returns are placed per 1.7a.
 Alert units (2.4b) may also arrive at any Kessel HQ (2.3a). - SP are placed per the Supply Table notes.
 Placement requires no Rail Cap expenditure.
 1T or 2T of the received SP may each be placed at as many Axis Air Bases in trace supply as desired, including the Rumania Air Box. - Some random events provide a player additional SP to be placed as directed.
 This is in addition to SP received from the supply table. - Note reinforcements can entrain in an arrival hex that has a German gauge railroad (per OCS 13.6b).